 If you believe you have a sizeable enough audience for affiliate marketing, the next step is getting registered.
 To get started on the Amazon platform, first visit the Amazon Associates page, where you can select the “join now for free” option.
 If you already have an Amazon profile (like the majority of US households) you can sign in at that point, or create a new account if you don’t have one.

 You’ll need to input your own personal details, with the basics like contact preferences, phone numbers and mailing addresses.
 Additionally, you’ll be asked to provide information associated with your online presence.
 This includes your website URL, social media profiles, and any relevant apps you’re using.

-In short, you’ll want to include anywhere you intend to post affiliate links or advertisements.
 With the freedom to list up to 50 different locations, make sure you don’t leave anything out.
 Once that’s finished, you’ll set up a “preferred store ID”, or Amazon Associates ID, that they will use to track your affiliate referrals and commission rate.
 Ensure this is something you’ll remember, as it will serve as a type of username moving forward.

 Amazon will then ask about your website or mobile applications.
 Using a drop-down list, you can select the topics and subject matter that most accurately describe what you do.
 This can be anything from gaming and video creation to books or apparel.

 You’ll also need to provide information on how your pages usually do, as far as traffic and revenue.
 This includes the total traffic, total unique visitors, the amount of income from them, how its generated, and how you usually build up your links.
 Once you’ve provided the requested details, inputting your payment and tax identification information is the last step before you can start making Amazon affiliate links as a partner!